ajamolebalikis/AdventureWorks_SqlProject/README.md

 This respository contains SQL scripts for database management
 ## Overview
 This project contain the SQL scripts and documentation for a star schema designed for a sales database that seperates the fact table and dimension table.It also covers the data cleaning processes and ER diagram.
-**Disclaimer**:The datasets used are purely for demonstration purposes and do not represent any specific company, institution or country, but just a practice datasetto demonstrate the capabilities of SQL.
+**-Disclaimer_**:_The datasets used are purely for demonstration purposes and do not represent any specific company, institution or country, but just a practice datasetto demonstrate the capabilities of SQL_.

 ## Data Schema
 The database is structured using a **Star Schema** with one fact table(Sales) and multiple dimensional table (Products, Customers, Territories, ProductSubcategory, ProductCategory).